How ONDC Serves as a Gamechanger for MSMEs in India

 At the heart of these ambitious plans is the India Stack, which refers to a set of APIs that lets governments, businesses, startups, and developers in the country use a unique digital infrastructure to speed digital transactions and data-led operations.

-Changing the game for MSMEs
+Changing the Game for MSMEs

 ONDC is poised to make it easier for MSMEs to be discovered and to participate in the broader economy, driving financial inclusion and growth for these often overlooked businesses.
 Once a small business lists its products or services using the ONDC’s open protocol, the business can be discovered by consumers on e-commerce platforms that follow the same protocol.
-A consumer searching for the product can see the location of the seller and opt to buy from the neighborhood shop that can deliver faster compared to an e-commerce company.
-This may promote hyperlocal delivery of goods such as groceries, directly from sellers to consumers.
+A consumer searching for the product can see the location of the seller and opt to buy from the neighbourhood shop that can deliver faster compared to an e-commerce company.
+This may promote hyperlocal delivery of goods, such as groceries, directly from sellers to consumers.

 The network offers several great advantages for MSMEs.
-It lowers entry barriers to promote competition and in turn market growth, leading to a democratization of the digital commerce space.
+It lowers entry barriers to promote competition and in turn market growth, leading to a democratisation of the digital commerce space.
 This, in turn, will reduce channel costs for all players, including industry incumbents.

 Establishing a common seller registry, as the network aims to do, will help expand the seller base significantly.
 A common network will also mean that sellers will be able to carry their reputation with them, which will encourage them to provide a better customer experience overall.